-layout-qualifier-id location = integer-constant index = integer-constant Each of these qualifiers may appear at most once.
+Each of these qualifiers may appear at most once.
 If index is specified, location must also be specified.
 If index is not specified, the value 0 is used.
-For example, in a fragment shader, layout(location = 3) out vec4 color;

-will establish that the fragment shader output color is assigned to fragment color 3 as the first (index zero) input to the blend equation.
-And, layout(location = 3, index = 1) out vec4 factor;

-will establish that the fragment shader output factor is assigned to fragment color 3 as the second (index one) input to the blend equation.
+For example, in a fragment shader, will establish that the fragment shader output color is assigned to fragment color 3 as the first (index zero) input to the blend equation.
+And, will establish that the fragment shader output factor is assigned to fragment color 3 as the second (index one) input to the blend equation.